 VAT Control Statement is introduced as an effective tool to detect and prevent tax evasion and fraud.
 Its aim and purpose is to enable the tax authority to obtain information on selected transactions carried out by taxable persons registered for VAT and together with other available information to identify suspicious groups of taxable persons (chains, carousels), which are illegally withdrawing funds from the public budget.

-VAT Control Statement is based on records for the purposes of VAT, which taxable persons registered for VAT, are already obliged to keep under Article 100 of the VAT Act.
+VAT Control Statement is based on records for the purposes of VAT, which taxable persons registered for VAT, are already obliged to keep under Article 100, 100a or 100b of the VAT Act.

 VAT Control Statement does not substitute a VAT return or a Recapitulative Statement for Intra-community supplies.
 Nevertheless a special declaration of transactions in domestic reverse charge regime (Article 92a and coll. of the VAT Act) is a part of the VAT Control Statement.